PoojaKuniyal/Spam_detector/README.md

 # Spam_message_classifier

-This project is a spam message classification tool designed to accurately detect spam .
-Utilizing machine learning algorithms, it analyzes email content to identify potential spam messages.
-The classifier is built using techniques such as MultinomialNB and BernoulliNB.
+This project is a spam message classification tool designed to accurately detect spam messages.
+Utilizes machine learning algorithms such as such as MultinomialNB and BernoulliNB to identify potential spam messages.